 FACULTY ADVISOR: You are encouraged to work closely with your faculty advisor early on as you consider options for your co-ops.
 Your faculty advisor can provide suggestions for appropriate job roles for your major and insights into different industries you should consider.

 ACADEMIC ADVISOR: Be sure to check with your academic advisor in the Student Services Office prior to beginning your co-op search to make sure you won't miss any critical courses that may only be scheduled once a year while you are away on co-op.
-International students must also have an authorization to work through the International Student Services Office and should verify they are eligible for the quarter they are planning to coop.
+International students must also have an authorization to work through the International Student Services Office and should verify they are eligible for the semester they are planning to co-op.

 At the end of your Co-op, you will receive the message below in your email from firstname.lastname@example.org.
 Do not delete this message.
 Please read it, and complete your evaluation.